Okavango Delta

 Okavango Delta campsite

-I love the fact that we have no rooms, no toilets, no bar and no electricity, we are able to enjoy untouched nature, and for some the struggle to keep themselves entertained is harder than not having anywhere to shower!
+I love the fact that we have no rooms, no toilets, no bar and no electricity.
+We are able to enjoy untouched nature, and for some, the struggle to keep themselves entertained is harder than not having anywhere to shower!

-At night when we settle around the fire and share stories and marshmallows, I like to keep an ear out for the sounds of the wild, we have been lucky enough to hear frogs, birds, hippos, elephants and even lions, which, in my opinion, makes a great night in the bush.
+At night, when we settle around the fire and share stories and marshmallows.
+I like to keep an ear out for the sounds of the wild.
+We have been lucky enough to hear frogs, birds, hippos, elephants and even lions, which, in my opinion, makes a great night in the bush.

 For me, the closer the wild animals, the better.